VanguardAshkandi/VanguardRaidPoints/README.md

 # VanguardRaidPoints

 Instructions: Clone and remove "-master" from the addon directory.
 Place in "Interface\AddOns" folder

-MonDKP is a DKP system written with intent to track all aspects of DKP and looting within WoW.
-Every member of the guild can have it and have full access to real-time DKP values as well as loot and DKP history.
-This is my first official go at writting an addon despite 15 years of playing the game.
-So if any bugs or errors show their face, please let me know.
-Any suggestions or requests are also welcome!

 # Features
 	- DKP Table entries provide a tooltip showing the players recently spent and earned DKP